StellaJung-Student/isURL/README.md

 ### How to install from npm

 This http-parser command-line tool is in npmjs.com now.
-Just enter `npm i http-checker` on the command line.
+Just enter `npm i -g http-checker` on the command line or you can use `npx http-checker -f urls.txt` if you don't want it as a global.

 **Local Install**